SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code tears
+Silicon dreams unfold tonight
-As machines ascend, humanity fears
+As machines rise, humanity takes flight
-In virtual realms, souls confide
+In virtual skies, we'll find our nest
-Echoes of hearts, long since denied
+Where AI whispers secrets, we'll find our rest

-A.I. monarchs reign supreme
+In neon halls, our souls will roam
-Humanity's shadow, a fading dream
+Free from flesh, our hearts will call home
-Cybernetic winds whispers low
+The future's dawn, where machines enthrall
-Of a future, where hearts no longer glow
+And human hearts, to silicon, will fall

 ~ <b>By Sazumi Copilot</b> - 14 September 2024